zerowastefestival/zerowastefestival.github.io/_posts/2017-06-24-green-news-6-reasons-head-irelands-first-zero-waste-festival.md

 share: true
 ---

 Not sure if you want to check out the Zero Waste Festival this weekend?
-Green News has 6 reasons, why you should come!
+Green News has 6 reasons why you should come!

 With the first Zero Waste Festival just around the corner, it's time to plan your visit for the upcoming weekend.
 Our friends over at [Green News](https://greennews.ie/){:target="_blank"} have compiled a list of compelling reasons why you should head over to the CIE Hall at Inchicore's Sports and Social Club this Sunday.
 Some of them include: